Toronto newcomer family: RRSP, childcare, or buying sooner?

 The strategy

-The intent isn't "pick the mathematically best wrapper."
-It's to model a sequence that stays realistic for a newcomer family:
+The goal isn't to find the mathematically perfect account order.
+It's to follow a sequence that stays realistic for a newcomer family:

 - Keep a liquid buffer while childcare and housing are still unstable.